-If the patient has suffered some traumatic injury and cannot make medical decisions for him or herself, the doctor may discuss the patient's medical information with that patient's next of kin.
-The family member will often need this information so that she can make an informed decision about the next steps in medical treatment.
+If the patient has suffered some traumatic injury and cannot make medical decisions for themselves, the doctor may discuss the patient's medical information with their next of kin.
+The family member will often need this information so they can make an informed decision about the next steps in medical treatment.
 If the patient has a living will or a healthcare power of attorney, the doctor may only discuss the patient's condition with the people named in those documents.

-Even in cases not involving traumatic injuries, under HIPAA, doctors can use and share patients' information and records with other health care providers as necessary for the patients' health and treatment.
-They may also discuss a patient's condition with family, relatives, and friends that the patient identifies as being involved in his or her healthcare, unless the patient objects.
-However, health care providers generally cannot share personal medical information and records with providers who are not involved in the patient's care, unless all identifying information is removed.
+Even in cases not involving traumatic injuries, HIPAA allows doctors to share patient information and records with other health care providers as necessary for their health and treatment.
+They may also discuss a patient's condition with family, relatives, and friends that the patient identifies as being involved in their healthcare (unless the patient objects).
+However, health care providers generally can't share personal medical information and records with providers who aren't involved in the patient's care, unless all personal identifiable information is removed.

-The government and legal system usually respect patients' privacy and do not require doctors to disclose personal medical information.
+The government and legal system usually respect patients' privacy and don't require doctors to disclose personal medical information.
 However, there are a few basic data points doctors must report.
 Doctors must file birth and death certificates.
-They must also report certain diseases they've treated over a certain time period so that the government can monitor the nation's health, although these disclosures do not usually include the patients' names.
-Doctors can also use your health information if necessary to protect public health, with one example being to report a flu outbreak.
+They must also report certain diseases they've treated over a certain time period so that the government can monitor the nation's health, although these disclosures don't usually include the patients' names.
+Doctors can also use your health information if necessary to protect public health, such as reporting a flu outbreak.

-Doctors must also report suspected cases of child abuse, even though the child or her parent did not expressly authorize the disclosure.
-Similarly, if a doctor thinks her patient's mental state will cause him to be a danger to himself or others, she may report this in order to prevent harm to innocent parties.
+Doctors must also report suspected cases of child abuse, even when the child or parent don't expressly authorize the disclosure.
+Similarly, if a doctor thinks their patient's mental state will cause them to be a danger to themselves or others, they may report this in order to prevent harm to others.

 If the patient brings a personal injury or workers' compensation claim, in which his health is a major issue in the case, the doctor may come to court and testify about the patient's injuries.
 However, if the patient's health is not necessary to the case's resolution, the doctor usually cannot be forced to testify.

 Medical privacy laws are varied and complex, particularly since they are addressed by both state and federal laws.
-If you are concerned that your personal medical information or records were improperly disclosed, it may be a good idea to contact a local Health Care Law attorney.
+If you're concerned that your doctor shared patient information without your permission, in an improper manner, you should consider speaking with an experienced health care attorney today.